 How is child custody determined in Idaho?

-In Idaho, child custody is determined based on the child’s best interests.
-Courts consider factors like the emotional bonds between the child and parents, the parents’ ability to provide for the child, and the child’s preference (if they are old enough).
+In Idaho, child custody is determined based on the children’s best interests.
+Courts consider factors like the emotional bonds between the child and parents, the parents’ ability to provide for the child, and the child’s preference.
 If you’re in Kuna and dealing with custody issues, our team can help you understand how the courts will assess your situation.

 How does Idaho handle spousal support (alimony)?

 In Idaho, spousal support is not automatically awarded in a divorce.
-However, the court may grant spousal support based on factors like the length of the marriage, the financial need of the requesting spouse, and the paying spouse’s ability to provide support.
-If you’re in Kuna and facing divorce, we can help you understand if spousal support applies to your case.
+However, the court may grant it based on factors like the length of the marriage and the financial needs of the person asking for it.
+If you’re in Kuna and facing divorce, we can help you understand if support applies to your case.

 What is an annulment, and how is it different from a divorce in Idaho?

 An annulment is a legal process that declares a marriage null and void, as if it never existed.
-In Idaho, annulments are only granted in specific situations, such as fraud, coercion, or underage marriage.
-If you’re in Kuna and wondering if an annulment is possible in your case, we can help you understand the criteria and process.
+In Idaho, annulments are only granted in specific situations, such as fraud or coercion.
+If you’re in Kuna and wondering if an annulment is possible, we can help you understand the criteria.

 Get the Help You Need.
 Speak with a Kuna Attorney Now